krabberod/UNIS_AB332_2021/REMOVE_BEFORE_COURSE_From_Anna_/README.md

 Data for the course.
 **NB: The data in this folder is the unordered data.
-For the course see Ramiro's ordered data**
+For the course see combputer_lab**

 Email from Anna:

 >Hi guys,